struct/isoalloc/CONTRIBUTE.md

 Contributing to IsoAlloc is a pretty standard process of forking the repo, making a pull request, and optionally linking it to an existing issue.
 Before you make your pull request please run the following commands on both Linux and MacOS:

-`clang format` - Run the clang formatter to ensure your code conforms to the rest of the project
+`make format` - Run the clang formatter to ensure your code conforms to the rest of the project

 `make tests` - Make sure all tests still pass